Yxwww/monorepo-skeleton/README.md

 ## TODOs:
 - [ ] ensure application builds and deploys.
 Possibly just send straight to nextjs
   - [ ] experimenting `turborepo`

+## Shared Config across all dependencies
+- sharing the config through a shared config package is more ergonomic than having a mono root config which each module has to refer to the parent directory to get access to.